jpshugrue/That-Sinking-Feeling/README.md

 ## Technologies, Libraries, APIs

-TSF will be implemented in JavaScript using Canvas and EaselJS library.
+TSF will be implemented in JavaScript using Canvas and possibly the EaselJS library.

 I anticipate implementing the following will present challenges: